-Their elements are designed as load-bearing walls for gravity loads and shear walls for earthquake loads to safely resist earthquakes.
+Their elements are designed as load-bearing walls for gravity loads and earthquake loads to safely resist earthquakes.

-Usually, the steel plate shear walls system consists of a steel plate walls, boundary column and horizontal backside beam collectively, with the steel plate walls and boundary column acting as a vertical plate girder.
+Usually, the steel plate shear walls system consists of steel plate walls, boundary column, and horizontal backside beam collectively with the steel plate walls and boundary column acting as a vertical plate girder.

 The columns act as flanges of the vertical plate girder and the steel plate wall serves as its web.

 Horizontal backside beams act, roughly as transverse strainers in a plate girder.